svark/asti/README.md

 # asti
-This is hobby cagd library with the following functionality implemented so far
+This is cagd library with the following functionality implemented so far
 - splines (regular,periodic,rational).
 - conic arc, circle, line.
 - subdivide curve.